 Chay Rao is the Director of Strategic Communications & PR at the School of Public Affairs at American University.
 In this role, he leads a team of communications and marketing professionals to develop and implement creative programs, integrating content across digital and print platforms into a holistic strategy that highlights SPA’s achievements and research, drives inquiries and enrollment in graduate programs, all while also managing and protecting SPA’s brand.
 SPA’s communications and marketing campaigns have increased visibility to peer institutions and students, resulting in a rise to #10 overall in U.S. News & World Report’s rankings of Graduate Public Affairs Institutions (up four places in three years) as well as increased interest and enrollment in SPA’s graduate programs year over year since 2019.

 Prior to joining American University, Chay worked in communications roles across many industries, from a Fortune 50 company to a major organization in the non-profit sector, in a multinational law firm, and as a reporter and editor.
 He lives in Washington, D.C. with his wife and two children.

 Chay Rao’s Session(s):

-While enrollment numbers at the School of Public Affairs at American University stayed steady in the early stages of the Covid-19 pandemic, it soon became clear that students would not be able to return to campus in the academic year 2020-2021.
+While enrollment numbers at the School of Public Affairs at American University stayed steady in the early stages of the Covid-19 pandemic, it soon became apparent that students would not be able to return to campus in 2020-2021.
 With this news, new challenges emerged for SPA’s in-house communications team.
 How can they tease the excitement of college life without a campus tour?
 Finally, how can they ensure that these students show up for a class in a virtual world?

-As we define the new normal for higher ed marketing after COVID-19, it is essential that we build innovative opportunities for a virtual connection.
+As we define the new normal for higher ed marketing after COVID-19, we must build innovative opportunities for a virtual connection.
 Chay and Sabiha will share their tried-and-tested strategies to tackle the communications and branding challenges for a hybrid education system post-COVID 19.